salindersidhu/CHIP8/README.md

 </p>

 - Implementation of all 35 CHIP-8 opcodes
+- Built-in debugger
 - Custom pixel and background colours
 - Saving and loading emulation state
 - Sound effects

+### Debugger

+The emulator includes a built-in debugger that can be opened from **File > Debug**.

+The debugger provides:

+- Current Program Counter (PC)
+- Current Opcode (OP)
+- Index Register (I)
+- All CHIP-8 registers (V0–VF)
+- Delay and Sound timers
+- Stack inspection
+- Full 4 KB memory view
+- Highlighting of the currently executing instruction
+- Single step execution
+- Run / Stop controls for pausing and resuming execution

+When the debugger is open, the emulator can be paused and advanced one instruction at a time, making it easier to understand program flow, troubleshoot ROMs, and verify opcode implementations.

 ## Prerequisite Software